likid0/zgw-posix/README.md

 ```

 This creates:
-- Two PersistentVolumeClaims (one for POSIX driver data, one for database)
+- Three PersistentVolumeClaims (for POSIX driver data, database, and radosgw store)
 - A deployment running the zgw-posix container
 - A service exposing S3 API on port 80